IgniteUI/igniteui-docfx/en/components/map_geographic_shape_polygon_series.md

 <div class="divider--half"></div>

-The `GeographicShapeSeries` works a lot like the `GeographicPolylineSeries` except that geo-spatial data is rendered with polygons instead of polylines.
+The `IgxGeographicShapeSeriesComponent` works a lot like the `IgxGeographicPolylineSeriesComponent` except that geo-spatial data is rendered with polygons instead of polylines.

 ### Data Requirements

-Similar to other types of geographic series in the map control, the `GeographicShapeSeries` has the `ItemsSource` property which can be bound to an array of objects.
+Similar to other types of geographic series in the map control, the `IgxGeographicShapeSeriesComponent` has the `ItemsSource` property which can be bound to an array of objects.
 In addition, each data item in this object must have one data column that stores single/multiple shapes using an array of arrays of objects with x and y values representing geographic locations.
 This data column is then mapped to the `ShapeMemberPath` property.
-The `GeographicShapeSeries` uses points of this mapped data column to plot polygons in the map control.
+The `IgxGeographicShapeSeriesComponent` uses points of this mapped data column to plot polygons in the map control.

 ### Code Snippet

-The following code demonstrates how to bind the `GeographicShapeSeries` to shapes of countries in the world loaded from a shape file using the `ShapeDataSource`.
+The following code demonstrates how to bind the `IgxGeographicShapeSeriesComponent` to shapes of countries in the world loaded from a shape file using the `ShapeDataSource`.